Hydrologic unit system (United States)

-In order to advantage hydrologists, ecologists and water-resource managers in the study of "water, its properties and laws, and its distribution over the earth's surface" in the United States, the United States Geological Survey created a hierarchical system of hydrologic units.
+For the use of hydrologists, ecologists, and water-resource managers in the study of surface water flows in the United States, the United States Geological Survey created a hierarchical system of hydrologic units.

 Originally a four-tier system divided into regions, sub-regions, accounting units, and cataloging units, each unit was assigned a unique Hydrologic Unit Code (HUC).
 As first implemented the system had 21 regions, 221 subregions, 378 accounting units, and 2,264 cataloging units.
 Over time the system was changed and expanded.
 As of 2010 there are six levels in the hierarchy, represented by hydrologic unit codes from 2 to 12 digits long, called regions, subregions, basins, subbasins, watersheds, and subwatersheds.
 The table below describes the system's hydrologic unit levels and their characteristics, along with example names and codes.

 The original delineation of units, down to subbasins (cataloging units), was done using 1:250,000 scale maps and data.
 The newer delineation work on watersheds and subwatersheds was done using 1:24,000 scale maps and data.
 As a result, the subbasin boundaries were changed and adjusted in order to conform to the higher resolution watersheds within them.
 Changes to subbasin boundaries resulted in changes in area sizes.
 Therefore, older data using "cataloging units" may differ from newer, higher resolution data using "subbasins".

 The regions (1st level hydrologic units) are geographic areas that contain either the drainage area of a major river, such as the Missouri region, or the combined drainage areas of a series of rivers, such as the Texas–Gulf region.
 Each subregion includes the area drained by a river system, a reach of a river and its tributaries in that reach, a closed basin or basins, or a group of streams forming a coastal drainage area.
 Regions receive a two-digit code.
 The following levels are designated by the addition of another two digits.